Panorama portrait

-Panoramic photography is mostly used on landscapes.
-The approach to panorama portraits started when wanting to satisfy the needs depicting the whole surroundings of the artist and the subject, enhancing realism and placing the observer in a unique position of participation.
-A good example of it are paintings of El Greco like The Burial of the Count of Orgaz, The Parmigianino: Self-portrait in a convex Mirror, some of the engravings of M. C. Escher in the style of Fisheye Lens Portraits, or his Curvilinear Perspectives.
+Panoramic photography is mostly used on landscapes and architecture.
+The approach to panorama portraits arose from a desire to depict the whole surroundings of the artist and the subject.
+Examples of 16th century paintings that use perspective to wholly depict an environment include The Burial of the Count of Orgaz by El Greco and Self-portrait in a convex Mirror by The Parmigianino.
+M. C. Escher is also famous for his distorted or impossible perspectives, notably his Fisheye Lens Portraits and Curvilinear Perspectives.

 Information

-The possibility to build the image in segments, as in segmented panoramic pictures, could bring the 4th dimension of time into a still image, as it takes time to record the amount of pictures needed to compose the whole work.
-Changes in weather, mood and even position of a model would create this effect.
-Some example of it is the work of the artist Michael Silvers, exhibited in the Bronx Latin American Art Biennial in New York in 2008.
+Image-stitching is often used in mobile device panoramic captures, as well as surveillance systems.
+Building an image in segments allows artists to record time-based changes in a scene.
+An example is the work of the artist Michael Silvers, exhibited in the Bronx Latin American Art Biennial in New York in 2008.

 Another completely different approach to panorama portrait is the Wraparound Face Texture Map, used commonly by 3D artists to provide a realistic texture and elements to be placed on 3D face models to create a highly realistic 3D virtual head.